chrisfcarroll/clojure-kata-spec-framework/README.md

 (spec "A Spec runs its body")

-which took me about a day to do.
+which took me about a day.
 But I learned some stuff about vim, fireplace, paredit, and clojure macros along the way.

 ## License